Page by Page Guide

 Every document, search result and individual image in Children's Literature and Culture is tagged with the relevant 'Add to My Archive/Lightbox' button.
 To return to any document without the need to browse or search every time, click on the 'Add to My Archive' button and it will automatically be stored in your individual account.

-Click the 'My Lightbox' or 'My Archive' links in the top right-hand corner to enter these features.
+Click the 'My Lightbox' or 'My Archive' links at the top of each page to enter these features.

 Once in 'My Archive' you can edit your profile, navigate to 'My Lightbox', view saved searches and saved documents.